ibm-cloud-docs/watsonxdata/spark-extnsn-extnl.md

 * To create data policy, you must associate the catalog to Presto engine.
 * If you try to display schema that is not existing, the system throws nullpointer issue.
 * You can enable the Spark access control extension for Iceberg, Hive and Hudi catalogs.
+* You must use Spark version 3.4 to run applications that have catalogs enabled with the Spark Auth extension.

+   The application submission fails if you use Spark 3.5 version.
+   {: note}